 When Shakespeare died some 401 years ago, he’d pretty much told every tale that exists.
 Has that stopped the five centuries of writers that followed from rehashing those same storylines over and over again?

 We’re all related, and we’re moving forward at lightspeed; repetition is a natural consequence of this.

 And even in the tech industry, which is rooted in continual innovation, it’s unavoidable.

 That’s why I don’t buy the notion of being ‘first to market.’
-It may have been a competitive advantage a dozen years ago, but it doesn’t help in 2018.
+It may have been a competitive advantage a dozen years ago, but it won’t help you much today.

 Originality is just the luck of the draw — the person who gets in there first, strikes while the iron is hot.

 Those who succeed aren’t those who do it first, but those who do it best.